Digilent/Arty-S7/README.md

 The two tri-color LEDs will cycle colors with no interruption from other I/O.

- On startup, the Arty S7 will transmit “ARTY GPIO/UART DEMO!”.
+ On startup, the Arty S7 will transmit over UART “ARTY GPIO/UART DEMO!”.
 Whenever a button is pressed, Arty S7 transmits “Button press detected!”.
+UART baudrate is 9600.

 For more information on the Arty S7-50 GPIO Demo, including setup instructions, visit its [Demo Page](https://reference.digilentinc.com/reference/programmable-logic/arty-s7/demos/gpio) on the Digilent Wiki.